Acanthopale pubescens

 Acanthopale pubescens is a species of the genus Acanthopale of the family Acanthaceae.
 The species occurs in East and Southern Africa (except in South Africa).
 Acanthopale pubescensis also known as Herayye in Ethiopia.

 Description

 Acanthopale pubescens is an erect, soft-wooded shrub or a shrubbery herb that can grow up to 2.5 m tall.
-The leaves are oppositely arranged and the largest leaves are 8–24 cm long, ovate to elliptic with distinct drip-tip and are narrow at the base and apex.
+The leaves are oppositely arranged and the largest leaves are 8–24 cm long, ovate to elliptic with distinct and are narrow at the base and apex.
 The Flowers are hermaphroditic and have radial symmetry and the Inflorescences are lateral with terminal racemose heads and hairy on the inside.
 The flower is white with purple marking and the corolla is hairy on the outside.
 Corollas can be up to 3 cm long and vary in size.
 The corolla consists of the whorl of petals.
 The capsule is 11–14 mm long and seeds are ellipsoid to circular, and range from 3–4 mm.